The congruence of spacelike curves of tachyons with respective energy-momentum tensor of perfect fluid type: Tachyon perfect fluid in General Relativity

 It should be noted that if pressure vanishes the energy-momentum tensor reduces to the dust energy-momentum tensor of equation (\ref{dust_tensor_1}).
 So here we emphasize that the sign in the Lagrangian for tachyon perfect fluid (\ref{tachyon_fluid_01}) must be positive in contrast to the bradyon perfect fluid Lagrangian (\ref{bradion_fluid}).

 Note that the energy-momentum tensor of the tachyon perfect fluid obeys the dominant energy condition: $T_{\mu\nu}U^{\mu}U^{\nu}=\rho > 0$, even to spacelike velocities and tends to zero when $v \rightarrow \infty$.
-We emphasize that the energy-momentum tensor of ordinary matter given by $T^{\mu\nu} = (\rho + p) U^{\mu}U^{\nu} + p g^{\mu\nu} $, where the vector velocity $U^{\mu}$ is timelike, the second term $pg_{\mu\nu}$ has positive signal, while the energy-momentum tensor of the tachyon perfect fluid in equation (\ref{tachyon_fluid_04}) the second term $pg_{\mu\nu}$ has negative signal.
-The contraction of the energy–momentum tensor of ordinary matter or bradyon fluid perfec results in $T = \rho_{B} + 3p_{B}$ while the contraction of the energy–momentum tensor of tachyon perfect fluid gives $T = \rho_{T} - 3p_{T}$.
-The spacetime dynamics of the universe is described by the Robertson–Walker metric \cite{Hawking}.
-From this spacetime we obtain the acceleration of the scale factor of the universe.
-If we consider a cosmological perfec fluid composed by bradyon and tachyon matter the acceleration equation of the scale factor is given by
+We emphasize that the energy-momentum tensor of ordinary matter given by $T^{\mu\nu} = (\rho_{B} + p_{B}) U^{\mu}U^{\nu} + p_{B} g^{\mu\nu} $, where the vector velocity $U^{\mu}$ is timelike, the second term $p_{B}g_{\mu\nu}$ has positive signal, while the energy-momentum tensor of the tachyon perfect fluid in equation (\ref{tachyon_fluid_04}) the second term $p_{T}g_{\mu\nu}$ has negative signal.
+The contraction of the energy-momentum tensor of ordinary matter or bradyon fluid perfect results in $T = -\rho_{B} + 3p_{B}$ while the contraction of the energy-momentum tensor of tachyon perfect fluid gives $T = \rho_{T} - 3p_{T}$.
+From the energy and momentum conservation equation, $\nabla_{\nu}T^{\mu\nu}=0$ applied to equation (\ref{tachyon_fluid_04}), we find,

-The accelerated expansion is obtained when $-\frac{4\pi G}{3}\left[(\rho_{B}+\rho_{T} +3(p_{B}-p_{T}) \right] >0 $, i.e. the accelerated expansion is fuelled by an exotic form o matter of large negative pressure dubbed dark energy.
-Note that in the presence of tachyon matter with $p_{B} - p_{T} <0$ it is only necessary that the pressure contribution of tachyon fluid be bigger than pressure of bradyon fluid, $p_{T} > p_{B}$, so that the acceleration of the scale factor is positive.